-They also have a higher ratio of essential amino acids, which are the building blocks of protein, than any other nut (
+They also have a higher ratio of essential amino acids — the building blocks of protein — than any other nut (

-These amino acids are considered essential because your body cannot make them, so you have to get them from your diet.
+These amino acids are considered essential because your body cannot make them, so you must obtain them from your diet.

 Meanwhile, other amino acids are considered semi-essential, meaning that they can be essential under certain circumstances, depending on the health of the individual.

 One of these semi-essential amino acids is L-arginine, which accounts for 2% of the amino acids in pistachios.
-It's converted into nitric oxide in your body, which is a compound that causes your blood vessels to dilate, helping with blood flow (
+It's converted into nitric oxide in your body, which is a compound that causes your blood vessels to dilate, aiding blood flow (

-Summary: Pistachios have fewer calories and more protein than most other nuts.
+Summary Pistachios contain fewer calories and more protein than most other nuts.
 Also, their essential amino acid content is higher than any other nut.

-Despite being an energy-dense food, nuts are one of the most weight loss friendly foods on the planet.
+Despite being an energy-dense food, nuts are one of the most weight-loss-friendly foods.

 While few studies have looked at the effects of pistachios on weight, those that exist are promising.

-In one 12-week weight loss program, those who ate 1.9 ounces (53 grams) of pistachios per day as an afternoon snack had twice the reduction in body mass index as those who ate 2 ounces (56 grams) of pretzels a day (
+In one 12-week weight loss program, those who ate 1.9 ounces (53 grams) of pistachios per day as an afternoon snack had twice the reduction in body mass index, compared with those who ate 2 ounces (56 grams) of pretzels per day (

-Moreover, another 24-week study in overweight individuals showed that those who consumed 20% of calories from pistachios lost 0.6 inches (1.5 cm) more from their waistlines than those who did not eat pistachios (
+Moreover, another 24-week study in individuals with excess weight showed that those who consumed 20% of calories from pistachios lost 0.6 inches (1.5 cm) more from their waistlines than those who did not eat pistachios (

 One factor possibly contributing to pistachios' weight loss properties is that their fat content might not be fully absorbed (